pchtsp/pytups/README.md

 This was somewhat copied from other libraries (inspired by `pyomo`).
 It seems to be a list but in fact is an instance of an ordered dictionary.
 We have just implemented the most common list operations to use it as a list.

-The purpose is mainly to use it as a sequence of things in order to ask for the position, the next element and the previous one.
+The purpose is mainly to use it as a sequence of things in order to ask for the position, the next element and the previous one and X elements from it.

 Specially useful for a list of dates, months, etc.